 For press releases and photos click here.

 On the morning of Thursday, 31st July, after weeks of expectation and preparation, the last rites began for one of the greatest Buddhist masters of our times.
 The 14th Shamar Rinpoche Mipham Chokyi Lodro had requested that his cremation be held at the Shar Minub monastery in Kathmandu, one of his main projects.
-“Shar Minub” means “to rise, and not to fall”.
-The Shamarpas are considered to be emanations of Buddha Amitabha, whose celestial realm, Ogmin in Tibetan, to which Rinpoche has now reposed before his next incarnation, can be translated as “no falling down”.
+“Shar Minub” means “to rise, and not to set”.
+The Shamarpas are emanations of Buddha Amitabha, and are said to repose between incarnations to a pure realm.
 A master as advanced as Shamar Rinpoche needs no help, as normal people do, to rise to such a state after death.
-Rather, the purpose of the elaborate ceremonies around such a being’s passing is for the benefit of the students, to mix our unenlightened mindstream with the enlightened mind of the teacher. more…
+Indeed, the pure land of Dewachen was created by Shamarpa himself, as Buddha Amitabha.
+Rather, the purpose of the elaborate ceremonies around such a being’s passing is for the benefit of the students, to give us the opportunity to realise that our mind is of the same nature and inseparable from the mind of the teacher, and to request that they return soon in a physical form. more…

 The late 14th Shamar Rinpoche had a fondness for the country and people of Nepal.
 He made great efforts to establish a monastery at Shar Minub, in Kathmandu, for the benefit of Buddhist students in Nepal.
 And it was here that he asked to be taken after his death, for the ceremonial cremation that is the traditional farewell for high Buddhist lamas.

 Historically, Nepal has always been an important place for Buddhism.
 The Buddha himself was born in Lumbini, in today’s Nepal, and the Shamarpas have for centuries held a close relationship with Nepal.
 Among many other connections, the 8th Shamarpa was born and the 10th Shamar Rinpoche cremated there. more…